-- ➤ Let's rejuvenate politics: Let's lower the voting age to 16 and let's make voting mandatory for first-time voters! - ➤ To improve the effectiveness and sustainability of democracy based on the rule of law, let's trust voters less!
-Even today, the inconstancy of the popular will is counterbalanced by numerous anti-democratic institutions the courts and the central banks above all which operate independently of the fluctuations in the will of the voters.
+Let's rejuvenate politics: Let's lower the voting age to 16 and let's make voting mandatory for first-time voters!

+To improve the effectiveness and sustainability of democracy based on the rule of law, let's trust voters less!
+Even today, the inconstancy of the popular will is counterbalanced by numerous anti-democratic institutions - the courts and the central banks above all - which operate independently of the fluctuations in the will of the voters.
 There are numerous other areas, too, where professional competence clearly leads to superior outcomes, while political considerations and a dependence on political decision-makers, by contrast, lead to worse decisions.
-Let's increase the role of meritocratic institutions in those areas (and only in those areas) where the needs of competence and independence so require!
+Let's increase the role of anti-democratic institutions in those areas (and only in those areas) where the needs of competence and independence so require!

-by Let's open up senior state offices to leading global experts!
+Let's open up senior state offices to leading global experts!
 Let's leave it to politicians to chart the overall course of public policy, but let's get rid of their control over the institutions that were designed to act as checks on their power!
 The senior officials in charge of the latter institutions should not be selected by politicians but by independent committees made up of professional experts, and their selection should be based on established benchmarks of professional excellence, while political loyalties and affiliations should have as little influence on the process as possible!

 Let's fortify our democracy!
-Let's not put our constitutional system at the mercy of the vagaries of electoral fortune: Let's make our preeminent constitutional institutions "inflexible"!
-The amendment of constitutionally-enshrined fundamental rights or of the rules governing democratic competition should be contingent on a three-quarters majority rather than the currently applicable two-thirds majority requirement!
-As of
+Let's not put our constitutional system at the mercy of the vagaries of electoral fortune: Let's make our pre-eminent constitutional institutions "inflexible"!

-2024, the education to civic consciousness and the skills needed for democratic engagement should be taught as dedicated subjects in school, as competency-based and applied classes with at least two weekly class hours in elementary and secondary education!
+The amendment of constitutionally enshrined fundamental rights or of the rules governing democratic competition should be contingent on a three-quarters majority rather than the currently applicable two-thirds majority requirement!
+As of 2024, the education to civic consciousness and the skills needed for democratic engagement should be taught as dedicated subjects in school, as competency-based and applied classes with at least two weekly class hours in elementary and secondary education!

-▶ I. WHAT'S THE PROBLEM?
+1. WHAT'S THE PROBLEM?

-- The situation of democracy and the rule of law in Hungary has been the subject of intense debates over the last decade, and these debates continue to rage today.
+The situation of democracy and the rule of law in Hungary has been the subject of intense debates over the last decade, and these debates continue to rage today.
 The divisions in Hungarian society on the subject of democracy cannot be overcome in the foreseeable future; the best that can be achieved in the near future are some temporary realignments.
-This does not imply, however, that Hungary does not need to address the problems concerning the way its democratic institutions work or the modernisation challenges facing us these will affect us all in the future, regardless of how we individually view the situation today. - Regardless of one's party preference, the declining trust of citizens in politics; extreme political polarisation; the politicisation of public administration; and aging societies all over the world Hungary included are disconcerting phenomena, and these problems undermine the stability of democratic regimes.
+This does not imply, however, that Hungary does not need to address the problems concerning the way its democratic institutions work or the modernisation challenges facing us - these will affect us all in the future, regardless of how we individually view the situation today.

+Regardless of one's party preference, the declining trust of citizens in politics; extreme political polarisation; the politicisation of public administration; and aging societies all over the world - Hungary included - are disconcerting phenomena, and these problems undermine the stability of democratic regimes.
 As a result of these trends, even the optimists among those who reflect on the future of politics highlight the multifaceted crisis of democracy and the urgent need of its renewal.
+However, there are also those who argue either openly or by implication that history has simply moved beyond this regime type.
+Actually, however, technological progress - the internet above all, but also the proliferation of smartphone and blockchain technology - opens up new possibilities for further developing and improving democratic institutions.